Margaret Warner

-Margaret Garrard Warner (born February 12, 1950) is a senior correspondent for The PBS NewsHour.
+Margaret Garrard Warner (born February 12, 1950) is a former senior correspondent for The PBS NewsHour.
 Before joining the NewsHour in 1993, she was a reporter for The Wall Street Journal, The San Diego Union-Tribune, the Concord Monitor, and Newsweek.

 In addition, Warner has appeared on PBS' Washington Week In Review and CNN's The Capital Gang and was co-host of the radio program America Abroad, which focused on international issues.

 Education and personal life

 Margaret Warner is the daughter of Brainard Henry Warner III and Mildred Warner of Chevy Chase, Maryland.
 She is a graduate of the Holton-Arms School of Bethesda, Maryland, and graduated from Yale University with a BA, cum laude, in English in 1971.
 Her father was a partner in the Washington law firm of Ogilby, Huhn & Barr.
 Her mother, Mildred Warner, was a trustee of the Corcoran Gallery of Art in Washington.

 Warner is a great-granddaughter of the founder of the Washington Loan and Trust Company, which was consolidated into the Riggs National Bank.

 She was married to former Chairman of the Federal Trade Commission, John R. Reilly, until his death in October 2008.